 Median Sales Price Data

-Median sales price refers to the number in the middle, so with regard to sales price, this means half of homes sold are above this price, and the other half are below.
+Median sales price refers to the number in the middle, so with regard to the sales price, this means half of the homes sold are above this price, and the other half are below.
 The median sales price of homes in Wake County has increased +9.2% to $284,000 for this year.
-This is a great number for home owners and landlords alike, as we are seeing strong appreciation for our real estate!
+This is a great number for homeowners and landlords alike, as we are seeing a strong appreciation for our real estate!

 For buyers, this means that homes are rapidly becoming more expensive, so hesitating to pull the trigger on a home purchase can be costly.